simple-crypto/SCALib/docs/index.rst

 Contributions and Issues
 ========================
 We are happy to take any suggestion for features would be useful for side-channel evaluators.
-If you want to contribute to the project, please visit DEVELOP.rst for relevant information.
+If you want to contribute to the project, please visit :doc:`source/DEVELOP` for relevant information.
 Please contact Olivier Bronchain at `olivier.bronchain@uclouvain.be
 <olivier.bronchain@uclouvain.be>`_ for any futher suggestions / questions.